Netflix/falcor/_includes/homepage-key-feature-3.md

 ### Bind to the Cloud

-Falcor retrieves any model data you request from the cloud on-demand, transparently handling all the network communication and keeping the server and client in sync.
+When you access data, Falcor transparently handles all network communication keeping your server and client in sync.